 - "An Introduction to Cornell Health" – 10-minute Canvas course

 Both videos provide information about the medical, mental health, and support services available to students at Cornell Health.
 They also highlight when and how to access services, cost for care and using insurance, along with 24/7 resources.

 Available in the following ways:

 - In-person training that includes a filmed scenario, facilitated discussion, practice asking about suicide, and review of specific resources (60–75 minutes)

 These programs were developed specifically for Cornell faculty, staff, and graduate student Teaching Assistants to recognize and respond to students who may be experiencing distress.

-Through didactic material and situational examples, these training courses will provide faculty, staff and graduate student TAs with information about signs and levels of distress (concern, urgent, and emergency) they may notice in their students, as well as corresponding response options.
-Additionally, participants will learn when and how to ask about suicide and that asking directly about suicide does not increase the risk that the person will act on these thoughts.
+Through didactic material and situational examples, these trainings will provide faculty, staff and graduate student TAs with information about signs and levels of distress (concern, elevated, and emergency) they may notice in their students, as well as corresponding response options.
+Additionally, participants will learn when and how to ask directly about suicide and that asking directly about suicide does not increase the risk that the person will act on these thoughts.

-These programs also cover the importance of encouraging help-seeking and endorsing resources, and review campus, local, and national resources for mental health support.
+This training also covers the importance of encouraging help-seeking behaviors and endorsing resources, and reviews campus, local, and national resources for mental health support.

 WISE: Promoting Student Mental Health and Well-Being Through Teaching & Advising Practices